Dzmitry-Leushukou/GitLabAnalyserBot/README.md

 The bot allows users to interact with GitLab user data:
 - **User Selection**: Tap on any user name to view detailed information
 - **User Details**: Displays name, username, and avatar URL for selected users
+- **User Tasks**: After selecting a user, tap "All user tasks" to get all tasks where the user was an assignee
+- **Task Information**: Detailed information about each task including title, state, creation/update dates, labels, author, assignee, and label change history
+- **Export**: Export user tasks with detailed information to a text file

 ### Navigation Controls